 - Monnaie (French – “loose change”) vs Money (“Argent” in French)

-Using English words instead of French can lead to a lot of confusion.
+Using English words instead of French words can lead to a lot of confusion.
 To avoid mistakes, don’t use words you’re unsure about, and try to check the meaning in the dictionary first.

 However, if that’s not possible, don’t sweat about it – even if you misname something, native French speakers shouldn’t be offended.
 After all, French is a new language for you – you’re allowed to make mistakes.